karlbaker/network-port-finder/README.md

 # Network Port Finder

 ## Overview
-The purpose of this script and associated to files is to create a small portable network device to identify a network port network switch and the switch's associated port.
+The purpose of this script and associated to files is to create a small portable network device to identify the remote network device and it's associated port.
 This is done by leveraging the switch's Link Layer Discovery Protocol (LLDP) to provide that information.

 ## The Why
 There are plenty of professional tools that can provide this type of service, but they tend to be expensive and in limited quantity within an organization.
 This provides a quick solution when you're in a pinch trying to trace down mislabeled or unlabeled ports in rooms or patch panels.